david-hp-0726/lsac-cpp-replication/README.md

 - In my environment, actions are low-level control signals passed directly to the wheel actuators.
 - The original paper defines actions as high-level motion commands: linear and angular velocities.
 - This difference makes turning behavior harder to learn, especially given the simplified dynamics of my vehicle model.
-Also, my car model exhibits slightly awkward turning dynamics.
+Also, my car model is slightly awkward to control (it's either accelerating or decelerating and rarely keeping a steady speed).

 ### Reward Function
 Designing a reward that balances goal-reaching and obstacle avoidance turned out to be difficult.
 The agent learns simple behaviors but never learns complex obstacle avoidance behaviors.